hwameistor/hwameistor/README.md

 Local-Storage (LS) provides a cloud-native local storage system.
 It aims to provision high-performance persistent LVM volume with local access to applicatios.

 ### Scheduler
-The Scheduler is to automatically schedule the Pod to the correct node which has the associated HwameiStor volume.
+Scheduler is to automatically schedule a pod to a correct node which has the associated HwameiStor volumes.

 ### Admission-Controller
 Admission-Controller is a webhook that can automatically determine which pod uses the HwameiStor volume and, help to modify the schedulerName to hwameistor-scheduler.